 Eligibility Criteria and Admission Procedure

-Due to the nature of the Montessori Primary Program, we only accept children between the ages of 3-5 years old, i.e., a child can only enter our school at the Nursery 1, Nursery 2 or Kindergarten 1 level.
+Due to the nature of the Montessori Primary Program, we only accept children between (and including) the ages of 3-5 years old, i.e., a child can only enter our preschool at the Nursery 1, Nursery 2 or Kindergarten 1 level.

 If a child is permitted to enter at the Kindergarten 2 level, then the child must also register for our Montessori Elementary Program after completing the Montessori Primary and Enrichment Programs.

 Steps for Admission

-After the school visit and upon successful Entry Assessment of the Lead Montessori Guide, fill up the necessary documents and make payment of the Enrolment Deposit, Application, Term and Bus (if applicable) fees.
+After the school visit and upon successful Entry Assessment by the respective team of guides, fill up the necessary documents and make payment of the Enrolment Deposit, Application, Term and Bus (if applicable) fees.

 Scanned copies of the following are also needed for submission:

 - Parents’ NRIC/DP/PR/EP and passports for non-NRIC holders

-- Child’s BC/DP and passport for non-BC holder
+- Child’s SG Birth Certificate/DP and passport for non-SG BC holder

 - Child’s Health Records (if any)